greenfork/who-is-best/README.md

 repository link and see who is the most active on this repo, optionally you can send them their personal certificates of being the bestest.

+## Application structure

+* `app/controllers/web_controller.rb`
+  - `index` - just show the home page
+  - `show` - show the search query results
+  - `download` - download a specified certificate
+  - `download_all` - download all certificates in a zip
+* `app/libs/api/github/rest.rb` - library for sending REST requests
+  to Github API
+* `app/libs/pdf/certificate.rb` - library for creating PDF certificates
+* `spec/` - all the test in the world

 ## Prerequisites

 * Ruby v2.5+